top of page

 They learn how to guess what might happen next in the story.

 In this way, they learn about how stories begin and develop and end.
+And they learn to make inferences, which can help them anticipate what happens next in the story.
 So they gain important preliteracy skills.

 In these conversations, adult and child can help each other learn new signs.